 Minimum Experience / Education:

-Education: A master’s degree in academic advising, student services, higher education, engineering, or a related field is preferred, a bachelor’s degree is required.
+Education: A master’s degree in academic advising, student services, higher education, engineering, or a related field is required.
 Experience: two years of experience involving student academic advising in a higher education setting.
 The candidate must also be attentive to detail, possess strong organizational skills with the ability to prioritize while multi-tasking and manage tasks in an efficient and timely manner.
 Excellent communication and interpersonal problem-solving skills are a must.
 Ability to interact effectively with advisees, staff, and faculty required.
 A viable candidate must comprehend and abide by federal and university student confidentiality requirements.
 Proficient use of computers (Microsoft Access, Excel, Word, Powerpoint) is necessary.

 Preferred Education Skills and Experience: